Project history in Jitterbit Studio

 Introduction

-This page describes how to view a history of project events, create and manage snapshots, tag events and snapshots, and restore a project.
-The system stores project history for a maximum of 180 days.
+This page describes how to view project history, manage snapshots, and restore projects.
+Project history is stored for a maximum of 180 days.
 Snapshots remain available indefinitely.
-When you export a project, the system clears both the project history and snapshots from the exported version.
+When you export a project, both the project history and snapshots are cleared from the exported version.

 Access project history and snapshots

-The Project history drawer is accessible from these locations:
+You can access the Project history drawer from the following locations:

 -